-After the sun set yesterday and left me with only indoor lighting to guide my color choices, I set aside the scrap extravaganza that is my über poncho-to-be and turned my attention to the monochrome textured squares project.
+After sunset yesterday I was left with only indoor lighting to guide my color choices, so I set aside the scrap extravaganza that is my über poncho-to-be and turned my attention to the monochrome textured squares project.

 One thing about working in just one color is that once you settle on the one color you will use, there are no other color decisions to be made.

 No internal debates about what to leave in or leave out, no thought as to how two colors look juxtaposed one against the other.
 One simply crochets, one stitch and then another and then another.

 This clarity and single-mindedness of purpose gives one-color crochet a purity of purpose that can be refreshing and restorative.

 Since there are no colors with which to experiment in the textured squares project, I have been explroing the textural possibilities along the way.

 Today, I took these sixteen small textured squares:

 Sometime after lunch and before dinner, I completed the joinings: